 Whether you are new to the sealcoating industry or a veteran sealcoating contractor, your relationship with your material supplier can play an important role in the success of your sealcoating business.
 For you to make your own place in the sealcoating industry and grow in the future, it is essential that you team up with reputable materials supplier, follow the best sealcoating practices, deliver the promised performance to your customers and run your business with untarnished integrity.

-Answering these questions will help you get the most out of your sealer supplier relationship.
+While there is no order of importance to these questions, answering them will help you make sure your sealcoating operation gets the most out of your supplier relationship.

 - What is your supplier’s reputation in the industry?
 Do other contractors have good things to say about them?
 When you’re at the supplier are there generally other contractors around purchasing material?

-- Check with the local chamber of commerce and Better Business Bureau to see if there are any negative reviews.
+- Check with the local chamber of commerce and Better Business Bureau to see if there are any negative reviews or comments.

 2. What is the supplier’s primary line of business?
+Check carefully.
 Is it contracting or distributing?
-If they are a contractor first, you might want to keep a close eye on the product you are supplied.
+If they are a contractor first, you might want to keep a close eye on the product that you are supplied.
 Most contractors who sell sealer simply look at reselling product as another revenue stream.
 They treat their customers fairly and make sure that they provide a good product and customer experience.
-But unscrupulous contractors that see you as a competitor will do anything they can to damage your reputation, including selling you an inferior product, price gouging, or not selling you product at all when they know you are in a pinch.
+However, beware of some unscrupulous contractors out there that see you as competitor.
+They will do anything they can to damage your reputation, including selling you an inferior product, price gouging, or not selling you product at all when they know you are in a pinch.
 On the other hand, a business that either manufactures or distributes the material as their primary line of business should do whatever it takes to meet your needs.

 3. Do your supplier’s products meet the applicable standards and specifications?

-- Make sure that the sealers you intend to buy meet all applicable specifications.
-There are two major types of sealers supplied by manufacturers: Refined Tar Sealers (RTS) and Asphalt Emulsion (AE) sealer.
-RTS are covered by many specs (ASTM, Federal, FAA, etc.) but the AEs are covered only by industry specifications.
+- Make sure that the sealers that you intend to buy meet all applicable specifications.
+There are two major types of sealers supplied the manufacturers; Refined Tar Sealers (RTS) and Asphalt Emulsion (AE) sealer.
+RTS are covered by many specifications (ASTM, Federal, FAA, etc.) but the AEs are covered only by industry specifications.

 4. Is your supplier an expert in both technical and general industry knowledge?
 Your supplier should be thoroughly up to the speed with competitive products, the applicable specifications and be in a position to make recommendations to handle the job at hand.
 Additionally, your supplier should have a thorough knowledge about the tools and equipment required to do the job correctly.
 In unusual situations, your supplier should be able to analyze your needs and offer a remedy.

 5. Does your supplier support its contractors with literature and online resources?
-The supplier should have a good supply of printed brochures and “property owner friendly” sell sheets.
-Also the manufacturer and its distributor should have a good, easy-to-navigate website for use by contractors.
+The supplier should have a good supply of printed brochures and “Property Owner Friendly” sell sheets.
+Also the manufacturers and its distributor should have a good, easy-to-navigate website for use by sealcoating contractors.
 It will be really impressive if you carry an iPad to show your customers the product descriptions, application specifications, performance report, etc. right on the spot without having to call the home office.

 - Additives, crack fillers, traffic markings, primers and sundry items such as brushes, squeegees, tape, chalk, etc. You may also be able to leverage your sealer purchase volume to negotiate better deals on sundry items.

-- Contacts to get you any piece of equipment that not carried in stock
+- Contacts to get you any piece of equipment that they do not carry in stock

 7. What are your supplier’s hours of operation?
 Make sure that the supplier has favorable hours of operation and is willing to “bend over backwards” to serve you.
 Many suppliers require a nominal charge for service on Sundays and holidays and after hours.
-But this small fee can go a long way towards getting your customer back on its parking lot quickly.
+But this small fee can go a long way towards getting your customer back on their parking lot quickly.
 Although most suppliers have favorable hours, don’t be surprised if some have “banker’s hours.”
-A local supplier open from 7:00 a.m. to 3:00 p.m.
-Monday through Friday, and from 8:00 a.m. to 11:00 a.m. on Saturday is clearly structuring its hours to suit its needs, not the needs of its customers.
+I know a local supplier that that is open from 7:00 a.m. to 3:00 p.m.
+Monday through Friday, and from 8:00 a.m. to 11:00 a.m. on Saturday.
+This supplier is clearly structuring its hours to suit its needs, not the needs of its customers.
 Under such situations customers are clearly out of luck if they need more sealer to finish a job or want to fill up the night before to get an early jump on another job.

 Remember that a partnership is a two-way street.
 If your supplier’s employees are unethical, don’t take the bait; notify the supplier.
 If that employee is willing to cut you a deal for a cash payment, he is probably not above watering down the product he sells you.